 - Click Finish and your site should be up and running.

 To add additional folders to the site, right-click on the name of the FTP site in the column to the left (once it’s up and running), and select Add Virtual Directory.
 Then simply browse to the folder (or drive) you want and add it.
+In the Features pane, select FTP Directory Browsing and make sure that Virtual directories is selected.
 Easy Peasy.